-As Gaudiya Vaishnavas, our main aim during ekadasi is to decrease bodily demands so we can spend more time in seva, especially hearing and chanting about the Lord.
+Kamika ekadasi is celebrated as Krishna Paksha ekadasi in the month of Shravan.
+Observing this ekadasi is considered as auspicious as performing an Ashwamedha Yajna.
+As Gaudiya Vaishnavas, our main aim during ekadasi is to decrease bodily demands so we can spend more time in seva, especially hearing and chanting about the Lord’s pastimes and name.

 It’s recommended to chant extra rounds and stay up all night chanting and hearing the Lord’s glories.
-It is also auspicious to donate to Vaishnavas and Lord Krishna’s service on ekadasi and we invite our readers to consider this Kamika ekadasi to donate towards either the new Pankajanghri Das Seva Campaign to complete Lord Nrsimha’s Wing in the TOVP, or sponsor an abhisheka for the Welcome Ceremony of Srila Prabhupada’s new murti to the TOVP in October.
-You can also make a pledge payment towards your TOVP donation pledge.
+It is also auspicious to donate to Vaishnavas and Lord Krishna’s service on ekadasi and we invite our readers to consider this Kamika ekadasi to donate towards the Give To Nrsimha 2023 Fundraiser.
+We are focusing on the completion and opening of the entire Nrsimhadeva hall and altar by the Fall of 2023 as a forerunner to the Grand Opening of the TOVP in 2024 when all the Deities will be relocated into Their new home.
+Please go to the Give To Nrsimha 2023 Fundraiser page TODAY and help complete this offering to the Lord.

-Note: Kamika ekadasi is observed on August 3 in most parts of the US and on August 4 in India, other countries and some parts of the US.
+NOTE: Kamika ekadasi is observed on July 24 in most parts of the US and on July 25 in India, other countries and some parts of the US.
+Please refer to your local calendar through www.vaisnavacalendar.info.

 The Glories of Kamika Ekadasi